-This Chapter explains the screens and settings available via the "Other"
+This Chapter explains the settings available via the "Administration" section of the menu.

 Normally, it is not necessary to use these screens, or change any settings.
 These screens and settings are provided to deal with non-standard situations, or to provide additional options for advanced users.